hwajinsh/markdown-cv/index.md

 Completed as a course project for <a href="https://portal.neuromatchacademy.org/certificate/58b76ab7-d0b1-40b8-99b2-1d26763916ac"> Neuromatch Academy for Computational Neuroscience</a>

+- Conducted a study on neural response changes using the Allen Brain Observatory Visual Coding dataset, focusing on VIP and SST neurons in mice exposed to novel and familiar visual stimuli | Employing Granger Causality and correlation tests to assess individual neuron activity and exploring connectivity between neurons, examining signal propagation across cortical layers, and correlating inhibitory cell dynamics with mouse running speed

 `Aug 2023 - Present`
 __EPSRC Our Health - Lung Power Student Researcher__